laboutiquedupagne/fancythat/README.md

 # fancythat

-A wire-frame for the website of an experimental business for Startup Weekend 2018.
+A wire-frame for the website of an experimental business.